-The maps are modelled estimates of emissions compiled at a 1x1 km resolution and are aggregated to UNECE Sectors using the SNAP reporting format as shown in Table 1.1 below.
+The maps provide modelled estimates of the distribution of emissions at a 1x1 km resolution and are aggregated to UNECE Sectors using the SNAP reporting format as shown in Table 1.1 below.
 Data for large point sources are reported separately.